Constitutional Amendment Restricting Access to Bail (SEJR 1)

 Oppose

-We oppose this amendment because it contains vague language that will keep more people who haven’t been convicted of a crime in Indiana’s overcrowded jails.
-Lawmakers should be working on the broken cash bail system, rather than contributing to mass incarceration.
+We oppose this amendment because its vague and expansive language could keep more people who have not been convicted of a crime locked in Indiana’s already overcrowded jails.
+Rather than expanding pretrial detention and deepening mass incarceration, lawmakers should be focused on reforming Indiana’s broken cash bail system.

 Authors: